semrush/intergalactic/website/docs/patterns/informer/informer.md

 ## Usage in UX/UI

-When the `Info` icon contains supplementary information about a control within a group of controls (for example, filters), pay attention to margins.
+When the `Informer` contains supplementary information about a control within a group of controls (for example, filters), pay attention to margins.

 ![](static/informer-yes-no.png)

-When controls are accompanied by text labels, position the `Info` icon adjacent to the labels.
+When controls are accompanied by text labels, position the `Informer` adjacent to the labels.

 ![](static/info-with-butt-group.png)